shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

 <details>
   <summary><em><strong>show description:</strong></em></summary>

-The SQL query calculates the percentage of sales for each platform (Retail and Shopify) for each month.
+The SQL query calculates the percentage of sales for each platform (Retail and Shopify) for each month, displaying sales values in money format.

 -   `WITH total_month_sales AS (...)`: Creates a Common Table Expression (CTE) named `total_month_sales` to calculate the total sales for each month.
     -   `EXTRACT('month' FROM to_date(week_date, 'DD/MM/YY')) AS month_number`: Extracts the month number from the `week_date` column, converting it to a date using the specified format.